webrtc-for-the-curious/webrtc-for-the-curious/manuscript/01-what-why-and-how.md

 ## Securing

 Now that we have bi-directional communication (via ICE) we need to establish secure communication.
 This is done through two protocols that pre-date WebRTC.
-The first protocol is DTLS (Datagram Transport Layer Security) and the second is SRTP (Secure Real-time Transport Protocol).
+The first protocol is DTLS (Datagram Transport Layer Security) which is just TLS over UDP.
+TLS is the technology that powers HTTPS.
+The second protocol is SRTP (Secure Real-time Transport Protocol).

 First WebRTC connects by doing a DTLS handshake over the connection established by ICE.
-DTLS is a superset of TLS, the technology that powers HTTPS.
-One big difference is
+Unlike HTTPS WebRTC doesnt use a central authority for certificates.
+Instead WebRTC just asserts that the certificate exchanged via DTLS matches the the fingerprint shared via signaling.
+This DTLS connection is then used for DataChannel messages.

+WebRTC then uses a different protocol for audio/video transmission called RTP.
+We secure our RTP packets using SRTP.
+We initialize our SRTP session by extracting the keys from the negotiated DTLS session.
+In a later chapter why media transmission has its own protocol.

+We are done!
+You now have bi-directional and secure communication.
+If you have a stable connection between your WebRTC Agents this is all the complexity you may need.
+Unfortunately the real world has packet loss and bandwidth limits, and the next section is about how we deal with them.

 ## Communicating

 # How does WebRTC (the API) work